-One week after their record-breaking debut on The Ed Sullivan Show, The Beatles made their second live appearance.
+One week after their record-breaking debut on The Ed Sullivan Show, The Beatles made their second live appearance on the show.

 A rehearsal took place at 2pm, which was filmed but not broadcast.